New Americana: Composition

 "New Americana" is a midtempo alternative pop and electronic pop song that blends electronica and pop.
 According to the digital sheet music published by Alfred Publishing Co., Inc., the song is composed in the key of C minor with an approximate tempo of 87 BPM and a vocal range of B♭_{3}-C_{5}.
 The track also contains an interpolation of "Juicy Fruit" by Mtume.
 Halsey's voice is layered on the chorus, similar to Pink Floyd's hit, "Another Brick in the Wall".

 In an interview with Oyster, Halsey was asked "How do you deal with the frustration of your work being misunderstood?"
-They replied:
+She replied:

 Halsey has since deemed the track her worst song, elaborating that she got "burnt out" on it.
 She no longer performs the song live.

 Critical reception

 The song charted for one week at number 22 on the Bubbling Under Hot 100 before re-entering on the chart six weeks later at number 5, and debuting on the main Hot 100 at number 97 the week following.
 It has been characterized by several critics, including Billboard, USA Today, and The New York Times, as a "generational anthem" for millennials.
 Nathan Reese of Pitchfork was unconvinced by the song's lyrics, describing the song as "plasticky" and superficial where it aimed to be inspirational.
 He concluded reviewing the chorus, finding it "calculated, defiant, and, ultimately, hollow".
-In June 2017, long after the release of the song, Halsey named it as her worst song released to date.
+In June 2017, Halsey named it as her worst song released to date.
 She claimed she was tired of having to always revisit the song.